nghoa/beeMapBeeWare/README.md

 1. Clone this repo
 `git clone https://gitlab.jyu.fi/beeware/beemapbeeware.git`

+2. Install dependencies
+`pip install -r requirements.txt`

-2. Setup your Google Application Credentials: [Setup Link](https://cloud.google.com/docs/authentication/getting-started?hl=de)
+3. Setup your Google Application Credentials: [Setup Link](https://cloud.google.com/docs/authentication/getting-started?hl=de)

-3. Setup an instance-configuration file, where some variables are specified
+4. Setup an instance-configuration file, where some variables are specified
     - flask secret key (needed for hashing in the application)
     - environment (not mandatory)
     - APPLICATIONINSIGHTS_CONNECTION_STRING (-> That one is for Azure logging)

-4. Start Application
+5. Start Application
 `python main.py`